srid/purescript-book-sources/chapter11.md

 X> ## Exercises
 X>
 X> 1.
 (Medium) Add a new Boolean-valued property `cheatMode` to the `GameEnvironment` record.
 Add a new command line flag `-c` to the `yargs` configuration which enables cheat mode.
-The `cheat` command should be disallowed if cheat mode is not enabled.
+The `cheat` command from the previous exercise should be disallowed if cheat mode is not enabled.

 ## Conclusion